emrichmp/Workout-Rails-App/spec.md

 - [X] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     - Routine class validates that there is a "day" attribute
     - User class validates that the username is present and unique and the presence of a password attribute
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+    - routine model has a scope method that alphabetizes the routines
 - [X] Include signup
     - User can signup
 - [X] Include login